emlynoregan/bitn/README.md

 ## 🔐 Security and API Keys

 - Do not commit API keys.
-The project's `.gitignore` excludes `config.json` globally, which covers `scripts/config.json`.
-- Keep API keys only in local, ignored files (or environment variables).
+- `.gitignore` explicitly ignores `config.json` at the repo root, which covers `scripts/config.json` usage.
+Keep your local key in `scripts/config.json` (ignored) or use environment variables.
 - If a key was ever committed previously, rotate it.